zinebabercha/plotdotai-chat/README.md

    - The original screenplay file (`film_script2.txt`)
 3. Outputs:
    - `character_details.json`
    - `location_details.json` (Note: Currently only character JSON is available due to quota limitations.
-We'll need to regenerate this using the OpenAI API key)
+We'll need to regenerate this using the OpenAI API key, the .env has the used key for now)

 ### Step 4: Knowledge Graph Creation